fdarian/create-hardhat-dapp/README.md

 ## Features ⚡️

 - **Zero Configuration** — No need to install and configure hardhat plugins manually
-- **Typescript by Default** — Provides static typing not just for JavaScript but also Smart Contract ABI
+- **Typescript by Default** — Provides static typing for both JavaScript and Smart Contract ABI
 - **Extensible** — Still a Hardhat environment that can be extended with many awesome plugins

 ## Getting Started 📚